-No more - now just like credit cards, most banks typically charge 2-3% "currency conversion fee".
-But - some cards are better than others.
+No more - now just like credit cards, most banks typically charge 3% currency conversion fee in addition to a fixed foreign ATM use fee.

 Credit Cards: The Capital One credit cards do not yet charge any extra fees for credit card transactions.
 Now that the free ride on ATMs is history, credit cards may be a good deal even for smaller transactions of $20 or more, certainly credit cards are now the better choice for larger transactions such as hotel stays - no need to lug around too much cash.
 Other than Capital One, all other credit cards seem to charge at least 3% in fees.

 See Foreign Exchange Fees Going Up for more details on both ATM and credit cards.

 ATM: Daily limits are usually $400 to $500 and this depends both on the bank owning the ATM machine as well as the bank where the account is kept.
 And most banks charge a $2 fee or more for foreign ATM cards.
 Carry two ATM cards and have a backup plan since the likelihood of ATM card use denials is quite high.

 Best option is to use ATM cards from credit unions or investment accounts such as E*Trade (0-1% or so actual fee charged) and they may also provide ATM fee refunds.
 This may end up being better than the so-called 0% conversion fee cards.